karltimmins/marine_risk_september/README.md

 3. Set up virtual enviornment (optional) - venv

+    ```python
-    ```python -m venv venv
+    python3 -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

 4. Set up GCP enviornment variables to connect to GCP.

+5. Run the script
+    '''python
+    python3 embeddings_gcp_2.py
+    '''
-5. Run the script 'embeddings_gcp_2.py' to output embeddings for the 'training_data.json' file.
+    to output embeddings for the 'training_data.json' file.

-5. To deploy a Streamlit frontend connected to a model run script 'streamlit_gcp.py'.
+5. To deploy a Streamlit frontend connected to a model run script
+    '''python
+    python3 streamlit_gcp.py
+    '''

-5. To deploy a model which can respond to the 'training_data.json', run the script 'vertex_api.py'.
+5. To deploy a model which can respond to the 'training_data.json', run the script
+    '''python
+    python3 vertex_api.py
+    '''